urban-tep/DDF-SDD/source/introduction/engineering.rst

 The UML uses several kinds of models for system description.
 For the scope of this document the following diagrams are considered:

-Class Diagrams
+Class diagrams
 --------------

 The class diagram shows how the different entities (people, things, and data) relate to each other; in other words, it shows the static structures of the system.
 A class diagram can be used to display logical classes, which are typically the kinds of things the business people in an organization talk about — datasets, products, services; or WPS and providers.
 Class diagrams can also be used to show implementation classes, which are the things that programmers typically deal with.
 An implementation class diagram will probably show some of the same classes as the logical classes diagram.
 The implementation class diagram won't be drawn with the same attributes, however, because it will most likely have references to things to the programming language types like Vectors and HashMaps.

-Class Diagrams notation
+Class diagrams notation
 ^^^^^^^^^^^^^^^^^^^^^^^

 The main item, the class that describes a business object, depicted in the class diagram is a rectangle with three horizontal sections, as shown in Figure 4.
 The upper section shows the object's name; the middle section contains the object's attributes; and the lower section contains the objects's operations (or "methods").